Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Duergar Kavalrachni (MPMM).md

 # Duergar Kavalrachni
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 107*

 Kavalrachni are duergar cavalry trained to fight while riding [[5.
-Mechanics/Bestiary/Monstrosity/Female Steeder (MPMM).md|") (in this book"]] or other Underdark creatures as mounts.
+Mechanics/Bestiary/Monstrosity/Female Steeder (MPMM).md\|female steeders]] (in this book) or other Underdark creatures as mounts.

 ## Duergar